Brightscout/mattermost-test-management/data/test-cases/plugins/zoom/general/Zoom_icon_in_app_bar.md

 ---
 # (Required) Ensure all values are filled up
-name: "Creating meeting through Zoom icon in the App bar/channel header."
+name: "Creating meeting using Zoom icon in the app bar/channel header."
 status: Active
 priority: Normal
 folder: General